xvillaneau/adventofcode-python/aoc_2015/docs/day_10.md

 [^123][123]
 ```

 That logic is then applied recursively on each side of the split string.
-It's not the most pretty approach, but it works.
+It is not the prettiest approach, but it works.

-One important detail for later is that this logic MUST NOT be applied on strings that have not been at least through two iterations of the look-and-say transformation.
-Without going into the details, that's because the initial string could be any string an the mathematical properties of the transformation only appear after applying it several times.
+One important detail for later is that this logic MUST NOT be applied on strings that have not been at least through **two** iterations of the look-and-say transformation (a.k.a. two-day strings).
+The initial string can be any string and the mathematical properties of the transformation only appear after applying it a couple of times.

 For example, the successors of `41111` are `1441` then `112411`.
 If we apply the split on the initial string then transform each half, we'll get `4.1111` then `14.41` and `1114.1411`.
 This shows that splitting too early does not guarantee that the substrings are independent.
 In this case, the split can be applied safely on day 2 as `112.4.11`.

 ### The chemistry of look-and-say

 This is where it gets crazy.
-Conway observed that applying the transformation enough times _always_ results a combination of strings taken from a finite set of 92 "elements".
+Conway observed that the result of transforming and splitting a string many times follows a pattern.
+The resulting substrings are finite in number, 92 to be precise.
+Conway calls those _the common elements_.
 Amusingly, he gave them names from the periodic table, from Hydrogen to Uranium.

-_The Chemical Theorem_ is one of the major results of his research, and reads as follows:
+This is one of the major results of his research, and reads as follows:

+> _The Chemical Theorem_:
+>
 > 1. The descendents of any of the 92 elements in our Periodic Table are compounds of those elements.
 > 2. All sufficiently late descendents of any of these elements other than Hydrogen (`22`) involve **all** of the 92 elements simultaneously.
 > 3. The descendents of **any** string other than `""` (empty string) or `"22"` also ultimately involve all of those 92 elements simultaneously.
 > 4. These 92 elements are precisely the common elements as defined in [a table in the paper].

-On top of the 92 common elements (which are only built from digits 1, 2, and 3) there are two special elements with special digits:
+On top of the 92 common elements (which only contain the digits 1, 2, and 3) there are two special elements for the higher digits:

+> _The Transuranic Elements_:
+>
-> _The Transuranic Elements_: For each number n ≥ 4, we define two particular atoms:
+> For each number n ≥ 4, we define two particular atoms:
+>
 > * an isotope of **Plutonium** (Pu): `31221132221222112112322211n`
 > * an isotope of **Neptunium** (Np): `1311222113321132211221121332211n`

-The common elements plus all transuranic elements build the full _Cosmolgy_ of elements, which has a remarkable property — _The Cosmological Theorem_:
+The common elements plus all transuranic elements build the full _Cosmolgy_ of elements, which has a remarkable property:

+> _The Cosmological Theorem_:
+>
 > **Any** string decays into a compound of common and transuranic elements after a bounded number of derivation steps. […]

 This is a _very_ important result.
-It means that _every_ starting string will eventually be composed of sub-strings from a _finite_ set of elements (even if the length of said string grows exponentially).
-Since we are only interested in the _length_ of the string, this has massive consequences.
+It means that _every_ starting string will eventually be composed of sub-strings from a **finite** set of elements (even if the length of said string grows exponentially).
+Since we are only interested in the length of the string, this has massive consequences.

 Say we start with `12322211331222113112211` (which is element 40, Zirconium).
 Its descendents are: